Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History: Experiments

 \subsection{Analysis On User Context Implicitness}

 We construct our user history to reveal preferences implicitly through behavioral patterns rather than explicit statements.
-This is critical since explicit statements fundamentally reduce personalization to instruction following, where agents simply apply given information, not inferring user intent.
+This is critical since explicit statements reduce personalization to instruction-following, where agents simply apply given information, not inferring user intent.
 This undermines the genuine evaluation of personalization.
-To validate our implicit encoding and its necessity for personalization evaluation, we compare performance of the agent when given \textbf{explicit user profile} (Section~\ref{subsec:userhistory}), which explicitly includes preference statements and \textbf{implicit user history}, which implicitly reveals preferences via behavioral patterns.
-As shown in Table~\ref{tab:usercontext}, all configurations achieve substantially higher performance across all metrics with explicit profiles.
+To validate our implicit encoding and its necessity for personalization evaluation, we compare performance when given \textbf{explicit user profile} (Section~\ref{subsec:userhistory}), which explicitly includes preference statements, and \textbf{implicit user history}, which implicitly reveals preferences via behavioral patterns.
+In Table~\ref{tab:usercontext}, all configurations achieve substantially higher performance across all metrics with explicit profiles.
 Both contexts contain the same user information, yet there exists significant performance gap.
 This confirms that preferences in our user history are not explicitly visible but must be inferred from behavioral patterns, validating our implicit encoding design.
 Furthermore, it highlights the necessity of implicit user context for genuine personalization and evaluation.